LitongHuang/RT2_Assignment1/README.md

 ```
 ./coppeliaSim.sh
 ```
-After that, open the correct scene and modify the file until the Vrep.ttt file is created and saved.
+After that, open the correct scene and modify the file until the (Vrep).ttt file is created and saved.